Shayan-Zavvarei/arxiv-email-notifier/README.md

-#  arXiv Daily Email Notification Script
+#  Arxiv Daily Email Notification Script

 *A lightweight Python script to automatically fetch daily arXiv papers from specified categories and email them to your Gmail inbox.*